olaglogowska/olaglogowska/README.md

-# Hi there, I'm Ola Glogowska! 👋
+# Hi there, I'm Ola Głogowska! 👋

 Welcome to my GitHub profile.
 I'm a passionate data analyst with a keen interest in exploring the dynamic world of technology.